UCL-ARC/green-hpc-course/episodes/reducing-emissions.md

 If you want to be 100% matched by renewable energy and are on the grid, the solution is to buy enough RECs to cover the amount of electricity you consume.
 For instance, if you consume 100 kWh of electricity every day, then to be 100% matched by renewables, you buy 100 RECs.

-When organizations set 100% renewable targets purchasing RECs on the market is the solution they often employ to meet their commitments.
+When organisations set 100% renewable targets purchasing RECs on the market is the solution they often employ to meet their commitments.

 #### PPAs